davep/davep.github.com/content/posts/2015/2015-06-23-and-now-for-some-ios.md

 ---
 title: And now for some iOS
 category: Tech
-tags: Mac, Apple, iOS, iPod
+tags: Apple, Mac, hardware, iOS, iPod
 date: 2015-06-23 23:09:32+0100
 ---